Syla Swords: Freshman season

-On November 4, 2024, Swords made her collegiate debut for the Michigan Wolverines, and recorded a game-high 27 points and 12 rebounds, her first career double-double in a 62–68 loss to AP No. 1 South Carolina.
+On November 4, 2024, Swords made her collegiate debut for the Michigan Wolverines, and recorded a game-high 27 points and 12 rebounds, her first career double-double in a 68–62 loss to AP No. 1 South Carolina.
 She became only the third player since the 2009–10 season to have at least 27 points and 12 rebounds against the Gamecocks.
 Her 27 points were the most for a Michigan freshman in their debut in the NCAA era.
 On November 8, in an 86–55 victory over Lehigh, she recorded 20 points, six rebounds, five assists and one steal.
 She ended the third quarter on a personal 9–0 run, hitting a three-pointer as time expired in the quarter.
 She was subsequently named the Big Ten Conference Freshman of the Week on November 11, 2024.
 During the Fort Myers Tip-Off, she averaged 19.0 points and 7.0 rebounds, leading Michigan to the Shell Division Championship, where she was named tournament MVP.
 She was subsequently named the Big Ten Conference Freshman of the Week for a second time on December 2.
 On February 10, 2025, Swords earned her third Big Ten Freshman of the Week, averaging 17.0 points, 5.0 rebounds and 5.5 assists per game.
 During her freshman year, she averaged 16.2 points, 6.2 rebounds, 2.4 assists and 1.2 steals per game.
 She scored in double figures 21 times, recording eight 20-point games and one 30-point game during the regular season.
 During the 2025 Big Ten tournament, she led Michigan to the semifinals.
 In the second round against Washington, she scored 15 points.
 In the quarterfinals against Maryland, she scored 22 points with six assists.
 In the semifinals against USC, she had a game-high 26 points, six rebounds and three steals.
 She was subsequently named to the Big Ten All-Tournament team, becoming the fourth Wolverine and first freshman player in program history to receive the honor.
 Following the season, she was a second-team All-Big Ten selection, and earned Big Ten All-Freshman and Freshman All-American honors.

+Sophomore season

+On November 21, 2025, against No. 1 UConn, Swords scored a season-high 29 points, on a career-high eight three-pointers, along with nine rebounds and three assists.
+During her sophomore season, she started 28 games, scoring in double figures 22 times with four 20-point games.
+She averaged 14.6 points, 4.0 rebounds and 2.6 assists per game, and led the team with 68 three-pointers.
+She had 12 games this season with at least three triples, and ranks tenth in program history with 139 career three-pointers.
+She ranked fifth in the Big Ten at 2.4 triples per game.
+Following the season she was named a first-team All-Big Ten selection.